 You'll Build Muscle

 Although all beans are rich in protein, soybeans are held in a high regard for both their quality and quantity of this macronutrient.
 For one, soybeans are one of the only plant-based complete proteins, which means they contain all 8 essential amino acids—including the branched chain amino acids, lysine, and arginine, which are preferentially turned into muscle.
 Soybeans are roughly 41% protein, and a half a cup of boiled soybeans provides nearly 15 g protein, which is about twice the amount found in other legumes.
 It not only has a high protein content, but this vegetarian protein is also of a quality similar to that of animal proteins.
 Based on the protein digestibility-corrected amino acid score (PDCAA), the quality of soy protein is just below 1.0, which put it on par with animal proteins that score a perfect 1.0.
-Because they're rich in the amino acid L-arginine, soybeans can help you burn more fat and carbs during workouts, according to a study printed in The Journal of the International Society of Sports Nutrition.
+Because they're rich in the amino acid L-arginine, soybeans may help you burn more fat and carbs during workouts, according to a study printed in The Journal of the International Society of Sports Nutrition.

 You Will Not Get Man Boobs